htnl-dev/nest-starter/README.md

 ## 📋 Description

 A production-ready NestJS starter template with Docker, PM2, and best practices pre-configured.
 This template provides a solid foundation for building scalable Node.js applications with TypeScript.
-It also implements abstract crud classes
+It includes powerful abstract CRUD services and entities that accelerate development by providing consistent patterns for data operations.

 ### ✨ Features